 The Iran Threat Reduction and Syria Human Rights Act (ITRSHRA, P.L.
 112-158, signed August 10, 2012) created Section 5(b)(2) of ISA subjecting to sanctions entities determined by the Administration to participate in a joint venture with Iran relating to the mining, production, or transportation of uranium.

-Implementation: No ISA sanctions have been imposed on any entities under this provision.
+Implementation: This provision of ISA was not waived under the JCPOA.
+No ISA sanctions have been imposed on any entities under this provision.

 Trigger 3: Sales of Gasoline to Iran